 Indeed, “No man is a hero to his valet” is listed in many sources simply as an old French or English proverb.

-The meaning of the proverb is that a servant (such as a valet) does not usually have the same grand, positive view of their master or employer that other people have.
+The meaning of the proverb is that a servant (such as a valet) does not usually have the same grand, positive view that other people may have of the servant’s master or employer.

-My guess is that “No man is a hero to his valet” is proverbial, with no clear origin, and that what Madame Cornuel said was a version of the saying — which came to be misquoted in translation to fit the English version of the proverb.
+My own conclusion is that “No man is a hero to his valet” is proverbial, with no clear origin, and that what Madame Cornuel said was an allusion to the proverb — which was then misquoted in translation to fit the English version of the saying.

 Je suis désolé, Madame Cornuel.
 I’m sorry.
 But you don’t get credit for coining it — and may not even deserve credit for saying it.

 * * * * * * * * * *

 Comments?
 Questions?
 Corrections?
 Post them on the Famous Quotations Facebook page.